liamfelix92/cuppa_cabin_final/README.md

 ![Local] (screenshot to be made once no more updates to repository)

 ## Credits
-* Issues were often partially resolved through stackoverflow.com, including the helpful forum members.
-*
-* Tasha TJ's ReadMe was instrumental in understanding the completion of this document.

 ### Content

+* Issues were often resolved through stackoverflow.com, including posts from many helpful forum members.
+* Other issues were resolved by returning to CI lessons and taking inspiration for fixes.
-* Hamburger menu and layout inspired by Whiskey Drop lesson
+* Hamburger menu and layout inspired by Whiskey Drop lessons on CI.
-*
+* Booking widget supplied by SimplyBook.
+* Tasha TJ's ReadMe was instrumental in understanding the format and content of this document.

 ### Media

-    list out any URLs for images/videos/audios you've borrowed from online (Markdown Table works best here!)
+All photos were supplied by Zoe Padfield of the Cuppa Cabin, full permission of use of these images given.

 ### Acknowledgements

-    list out any acknowledgements you have, if any... tutor support? fellow Slack student help? spouse, loved one, family member, etc.
+CI Mentors Tim Nelson and Chris Quinn were invaluable in getting this project to fruition.